GMartigny/orchestra/docs/documentation.md

 Using `0` is **not valid**, neither for multiplying nor dividing, `0A` and `A/0` will produce an error.

-## Incidentals
+## Accidentals

-To slightly modify the pitch of a note, you can use incidentals.
+To slightly modify the pitch of a note, you can use accidentals.

  - `#` - Sharp, raises by a semitone
  - `&` - Flat, lowers by a semitone
  - `@` - Natural, cancel any previous accidental to this note

-Incidentals are placed in front of a note as many time as you want.
+Accidentals are placed in front of a note as many time as you want.

     #A B &&C @D

 Two semitones equals one tone, this means that `##A` is the same as `B`.
 Due to the fact that `#` and `&` cancel each other, `#&&#A` is equal to `A`.
-You can use incidentals in any order.
+You can use accidentals in any order.
-However, natural has a higher priority, cancelling any other incidental.
+However, natural has a higher priority, cancelling any other accidental.
 This means that `##@###A` is the same as `A`.

 > Note that, due to the limitation of [12-TET](https://en.wikipedia.org/wiki/12_equal_temperament), there's only a half-step between `B`-`C` and `E`-`F`.
 > Therefore, `#B` is the same as `C` and `&C` is the same as `B` (likewise for `E` and `F`).